7 Dazzling Art Galleries in Oxford

 From the biggies showcasing classical and contemporary artwork to Oxford art galleries featuring retro postcards and film posters, the city is a dream for art enthusiasts of all styles.

 But with so many spots, how do you decide which to visit on your trip to Oxford?
-Let us help you – these are our favourites.
+Let me help you – these are our favourites.

 Best Art Galleries in Oxford

 Only got time to visit one art gallery in Oxford?
-Make it The Ashmolean, A.K.A Oxford University’s museum of art and archeology.
+Make it The Ashmolean, A.K.A Oxford University’s museum of art and archaeology.

 The museum was founded in 1682, when Elias Ashmole donated his collection to the University, and has since expanded with a mammoth collection of impressive art, sculptures, and centuries-old antiquities.